Quote Oversize/Overweight Loads In Seconds

 Field Details

 Coverage Designated King's Highways (provincial) only Schedules 1, 2, and 3.
-Schedule 3 also covers roads in unorganized territories in Northern Ontario.
 Local and municipal roads are not covered by this source.

 Penalties Not specified